 The crowd source favorite place to stay is the Hotel Am Wartturm.
 It has a restaurant and free wifi.

 Other Speyer Attractions

-Besides the cathedral, Jewish ritual bath and synagogue ruins, and the Tecnik museum, the visitor will want to see many of the smaller churches, the baroque town hall (rathous), the Historic Museum of the Palatinate (Historisches Museum der Pfalz), the aquarium, the archaeological showcase, and the memorial for Sophie la Roche, the publisher of the first ladies' magazine.
+Besides the cathedral, Jewish ritual bath and synagogue ruins, and the Technik museum, the visitor will want to see many of the smaller churches, the baroque town hall (Rathous), the Historic Museum of the Palatinate (Historisches Museum der Pfalz), the aquarium, the archaeological showcase, and the memorial for Sophie la Roche, the publisher of the first ladies' magazine.
 The Main city gate (13th century) can be climbed for a view of old town Speyer and the cathedral; it's one of the tallest in Germany.